DoctorCobweb/order-up-1-using-webpack/README.md

 2. currently sending the `store` all the way down from main-process `main.js` to `dbHandler.js` (where every new order gets inserted to db). maybe refactor code to avoid unecessarily passing `store` though modules.
 3. `express` server is working in dev but not production mode. not even 100% sure that it should be bundled with the app? (it's purpose is to listen for incoming requests from ipads to change the rethinkdb table. then via changefeeds, OrderUp receives this info and updates its redux store, then react updates its UI)
 4. done away with writing to the fs in docker-mocker's listen.js file. just have a buffer in memory, with no max limit size, which resets back to zero-size everytime a 'cut-op' is found aka after each order comes through successfully. has issues with writing to fs in production and ASAR format (electron-builder issue...couldn't find file! there was a work around in github issues but it was hacky, and this way seems to kill 2 birds with one stone)
+5. if an order is being sent, gets cut off half way, then gets resent you want to also reset the buff. to implement this, business-logic is if the buffer contains consecutive 'initialize' ops without a cut op in between. **TODO**. otherwise, you can just put up with a single weird docket and ask the person to send the last **two** dockets again, i) the docket that was cut short, and ii) the docket that followed it.